reportportal/docs/src/md/src/DashboardsAndWidgets/WidgetCreation.md

 **OVERALL STATISTICS PANEL**

-The panel shows a summary of test cases with each status for each selected launche.
+The panel shows a summary of test cases with each status for each selected launch.

 **Widget's parameters:**